-Step 1: The first step is called the position paper review where an audit team will review the ATO’s audit of a small business’s taxes.
-The small business will be given a chance to respond to this review.
+Step 1: Position paper review.
+In this step, an audit team will review the ATO’s audit of a small business’s taxes.
+The program gives the small business a chance to respond to this review.

-Step 2: The second step is the independent review where an independent technical officer will consider the small business’s response and points of disagreement and make a recommendation for the appropriate outcome.
-Throughout the independent review process, which can last about 45 days from the filing of an independent review request, the small business can participate and introduce new facts, evidence, and arguments that were not raised during the tax audits.
+Step 2: Independent review.
+In this step, an independent technical officer will consider the small business’s response and points of disagreement.
+The technical officer will then make a recommendation for the appropriate outcome.
+The small business can participate throughout the whole independent review process.
+The small business can introduce new facts, evidence, and arguments not raised during the tax audits.
+The independent review but it can last about 45 days from the filing of an independent review request.
 The ATO will make changes to its audit based on the recommendation of the independent technical officer.

 A case officer will contact eligible small businesses with tax audits in progress before issuing assessments.
-The businesses will then be offered the opportunity to participate in the extended pilot.
+After this, the ATO will offer the businesses the opportunity to participate in the extended pilot.

 According to ATO deputy commissioner Scott Treatt, small businesses can expect an independent officer from outside its audit area to review the facts and technical merits of the ATO’s audit position.

-The most common issues that small businesses have asked for a review into to date includes omitted cash income, usually due to inadequate record keeping; administrative penalties; deductibility of business expenses; and characterisation of payments to related individuals.
+Omitted cash income, usually due to inadequate record keeping, is one of the most common issues that small businesses have asked for a review into.
+Other issues also include administrative penalties, deductibility of business expenses, and characterisation of payments to related individuals.

-Disputes over superannuation, fringe benefits tax, fraud and evasion findings, and interest will not be considered by the independent review service at this stage, according to the ATO.
+The ATO said it won’t consider disputes over superannuation, fringe benefits tax, fraud and evasion findings, and interest by the independent review service at this stage.